threefoldtecharchive/jumpscaleX_core/docs/kosmos/shell_internals.md

 ## Auto-completion
 For auto-completion, we get the current typed line, remove trailing unecassarry characters, then due to the dynamic nature of jumpscale, we evaluate the line to get a function or a property object...etc, as static analysis does not always work, we do the same to get docstrings too.

-We monkey patch `get_completions()` of [PythonCompleter](https://github.com/prompt-toolkit/ptpython/blob/master/ptpython/completer.py#L19) to be able to list certain members and classify them with colors:
+We monkey patch `get_completions()` of [PythonCompleter](https://github.com/prompt-toolkit/ptpython/blob/master/ptpython/completer.py#L19) with our custom one, which tries to get a list of members and classify them with colors, if failed, will just call original `get_completions()`.

+Our implementation of `get_completions()` that works with jumpscale objects is [here](https://github.com/threefoldtech/jumpscaleX_core/blob/development/JumpscaleCore/core/KosmosShell.py#L90).

 ```python
     old_get_completions = repl._completer.__class__.get_completions